Sunscreen: United States

 To be considered a GRASE active ingredient, the FDA requires it to have undergone both non-clinical animal studies as well as human clinical studies.
 The animal studies evaluate the potential for inducing carcinogenesis, genetic or reproductive harm, and any toxic effects of the ingredient once absorbed and distributed in the body.
 The human trials expand upon the animal trials, providing additional information on safety in the pediatric population, protection against UVA and UVB, and the potential for skin reactions after application.
 Two previously approved UV filters, para-aminobenzoic acid (PABA) and trolamine salicylate, were reclassified as not GRASE due to safety concerns and have consequently been removed from the market.

-Europe
+In June 2026, bemotrizinol was approved for use in sunscreens in the United States.

+European Union

-In Europe, sunscreens are considered a cosmetic product rather than an over-the-counter drug.
+In the European Union, sunscreens are considered a cosmetic product rather than an over-the-counter drug.
 These products are regulated by the Cosmetic Regulation (EC) No 1223/2009, which was created in July 2013.
 The recommendations for formulating sunscreen products are guided by the Scientific Community on Consumer Safety (SCCS).
 The regulation of cosmetic products in Europe requires the producer to follow six domains when formulating their product: